HEX Minutes 10/24/2024October 24, 2024

 MR. BROOKER: Yeah.

-little oddity.
-But it has no bearing on this application today, but I'm
+a -- another little oddity.
+But it has no bearing on this application today, but I'm always fascinated

 HEARING EXAMINER DICKMAN: All right.
 Let's go.